 Use a Mastercard To Purchase Gifts for Picky People

-One of the shopping protection perks offered by Mastercard is a satisfaction guarantee.
-With this protection, if you — or the picky person you bought the gift for — decide you aren’t satisfied with a product and the store allow you to return it, Mastercard may refund you up to $250 for the item if you file a claim within 60 days of the purchase.
+One of the shopping protection perks offered by some cards is a satisfaction guarantee.
+With this protection, if you — or the picky person you bought the gift for — decide you aren’t satisfied with a product and the store allow you to return it, you may be able to file a claim to get a refund from your bank instead.

 Use a Card With Zero-Liability Protection

-Many credit cards — including Visa cards and Mastercards — have zero-liability policies that protect cardholders from fraudulent purchases.
+Many credit cards have zero-liability policies that protect cardholders from fraudulent purchases.
 If someone steals your card number and makes authorized purchases, you can dispute the charge and get your money back.

 Don’t Overdo It